-The Sign Language Flashcards for christmas is an excellent tool to get your students engaged and learning.
+The Sign Language Flashcards for Christmas is an excellent tool to get your students engaged and learning.
 Perhaps the best thing about them is the unlimited ways you can use them!
-Download the file and print on your own printer.
+Download the file and print it on your own printer.
 Adjust the size to meet your needs.
-Post to walls, objects or use as flashcards.
+Post to walls, objects, or use as flashcards.

 These sign language flashcards are designed to help children learn ASL and it gives them an activity for reinforcement.

 Merry, Christmas, Tree, Santa, Deer, Red, Green, Baby, Jesus, Light, Gift, Want, Snow

 - 12 signs black and white

 - QR code to see how to sign the videos

 ASL Flashcard BONUS!